openshift/training/beta-1-setup.md

 Following this setup for dnsmasq will ensure that your wildcard domain works as well as DNS resolution inside of all of your containers.

+# APPENDIX - Cleaning Up
+Figuring out everything that you have deployed is a little bit of a bear right now.
+The following command will show you just about everything you might need to delete.
+Be sure to change your context across all the namespaces and the master-admin to find everything:

+    for resource in build buildconfig images imagerepository deploymentconfig \
+    route replicationcontroller service pod; do echo -e "Resource: $resource"; \
+    osc get $resource; echo -e "\n\n"; done